 San Diego Zoo Safari Park

-Going to the San Diego Zoo Safari Park is the quickest way to take an African safari with your family - kids can see animals up close and out in the open.
+Going to the San Diego Zoo Safari Park is the quickest way to take an African safari with your family.
+Kids can watch animals up close and out in the open - giraffes munching on leaves, cheetahs napping, elephants splashing in water holtes, beautiful okapis, rhinos running.

 At the entrance - At the entrance are lockers (for extra clothing after the water play areas or souvenirs) and strollers available for rent.
 Check out the schedule for the bird show, cheetah run, and animal encounters.

-Park docents wearing red vests are available throughout the park to answer questions about animals, how to get around, and what is open (cheetah run, bird show, lorikeets may be closed).
+Park docents wearing red vests are available throughout the park to answer questions about the animals, how to get around, and what is open.

 Start the day with a ride on the 25 min.
 Africa Tram Safari , where kids will see white rhinos, giraffes, lions, gazelles, ostriches, Cape buffalo and antelopes, grazing in the open.
 Tip: Go early as possible (or late in the day), to avoid a long lines for the tram.

-On the Nairobi Walk , stop into the animal care nursery, where we saw an armadillo running in circles and an adorable white Fennec fox with huge ears, among other baby animals.
-Little kids will enjoy the Petting Kraal (petting zoo) and Village Playground , with African drums.
-At Lorikeet Landing , buy nectar and these colorful birds will land on your hand!
+On the Nairobi Walk , stop into the animal care nursery, where you might see an armadillo running in circles and white Fennec fox with huge ears, among other baby animals.
+Little kids will enjoy Village Playground , with African drums.

 One of our favorite walks is the African Loop Trail through the woods and around the lagoon.
-Animals are housed in open enclosures, making them easy to see close up - okapi, hooded vultures, warthogs, bat-eared foxes, cheetahs, lions, and oodles of pink flamingoes.
+Animals are easy to see - cheetah, okapi, hooded vultures, warthogs, bat-eared foxes, lions, and oodles of pink flamingoes.

 Condor Ridge - The Safari Park has a breeding program for the endangered California condor (chicks were originally fed with hand puppets.
 Visit Condor Ridge to see these magnificent birds, as well as the desert bighorn sheep (native to California, but hard to see in the wild).